Exhibition Blocks

 Page Title Block

-Every page you add to the Structure tab of your exhibition will automatically display a page title (except Home).
-However, if you want to change how a page title displays, you can do this by adding a Page Title Block.
+Every page you add to the Structure tab of the exhibition will automatically display a page title (except Home).

 Heading Block